Smilodon: Paleopathology

 Several Smilodon fossils show signs of ankylosing spondylitis, hyperostosis and trauma.
 One study of 1,000 Smilodon skulls found that 36% of them had eroded parietal bones, which is where the largest jaw muscles attach.
 They also showed signs of microfractures, and the weakening and thinning of bones possibly caused by mechanical stress from the constant need to make stabbing motions with the canines.
 Bony growths where the deltoid muscle inserted in the humerus is a common pathology for a La Brea specimen, which was probably due to repeated strain when Smilodon attempted to pull down prey with its forelimbs.
 Sternum injuries are also common, probably due to collision with prey.

 The frequency of trauma in S. fatalis specimens was 4.3%, compared to 2.8% in the dire wolf, which implies the ambush predatory behavior of the former led to greater risk of injury than the pursuit predatory behavior of the latter.
 Smilodon remains exhibit relatively more shoulder and lumbar vertebrae injuries.
+A 2023 study documented a high degree of subchondral defects in limb-joint surfaces of S. fatalis and dire wolf specimens from the La Brea Tar Pits that resembled osteochondrosis dissecans.
+As modern dogs with this disease are inbred, the researchers suggested this would have been the case for the prehistoric species as well as they approached extinction, but cautioned that more research was needed to determine if this was also the case in specimens from other parts of the Americas.

+Some S. fatalis specimens from the La Brea Tar Pits exhibit substantially decreased mandibular cortical bone thickness, which has been interpreted as a consequence of nutritional stress in those individuals.
+The frequency of this low cortical bone thickness appears to have been variable over geologic time, being low during the time of the final demise of the species.

+Osteomyelitis in the left fourth metacarpal bone has been reported in a S. populator specimen dating back to Marine Isotope Stage 5.
+This pathology resulted in the machairodont individual becoming incapable of flexing its toe and would have severely diminished its ability to hunt prey.